 The purpose of SAMA is to promote the health profession of Medical Assisting and to promote health education in the four-county area.
 Members may attend local, state, and national meetings of the American Association of Medical Assistants.
 Members also organize several fund raisers each year.
 Proceeds are used for club activities as well as to help charitable organizations in the community.
 The club meets monthly at the Franklin County Campus.
 New officers are elected each year in September.
 The organization is open for membership to any full-time or part-time student enrolled in the Medical Assisting program or taking any of the Medical Assisting courses.

-Advisor is Donna Gardner (Franklin Campus - Room F154).
+Advisor is Patrice Allen (Franklin Campus - Room F1202).

 Contact the Student Activities Office for further information.
-We are located in Building 1 (Room 1109) and can also be reached by phone at 252.738.3405.
+We are located in Building 2 (Room 2107-C) and can also be reached by phone at 252.738.3246.